openaccessapp/Documentation/places.md

 ### Visitor and Place Journeys

-AccessApp supports all visitor journeys.
+AccessApp supports all Visitor and Place journeys.

-1. 100% AccessApp based (Places and Visitors)
+#### 1. 100% AccessApp based (Places and Visitors)

+- Places use the app to advertise themselves and their slots and conditions.
+— Visitors use the app to book and enter.

-1a.
-Visitor arrives at the door and has no app.
+#### 1a Visitor arrives at the door and has no app.

 2. 50% AccessApp based (Places)